 When you live in the country it's important to know how to remove skunk smell from dogs sprayed by skunks.
 Curious pets allowed outdoors unsupervised in rural areas may stick their noses where they don't belong, and end up on the receiving end of a skunk.
 Skunks do turn up in more urban settings and can be attracted to pet food left outside or even sneak inside through pet doors.

 Hunting dogs are the most common victims when they roam the fields and forests following their noses.
 A direct hit in the face with a skunk’s pungent defense can cause temporary blindness.
-It is not a medical emergency although targeted puppies may scream their heads off like they're dying.
+It is usually not a medical emergency although targeted puppies might bark or howl when sprayed.
+Skunk spray can rarely cause destruction of red blood cells with a severe exposure.
+Watch your dog closely for lethargy, brownish gums, loss of appetite, dark urine, or weakness.

 Home Remedies for Treating Skunk Odor